Sunday, April 7, 2019

 ENGAGE with existing J-Serve projects in your community to see how you can get involved.
 Check out the list of available projects (see list below) to register today, where applicable; or talk to your local Jewish youth professional for more information.
 Can’t find a project near you?
 No worries – what a great opportunity to build your own (see Step #2, below)!

 CREATE your own J-Serve project designed to serve whatever cause is most important to you.
 No teen service is ever too big or too small, so be confident in your vision and seek out support from J-Serve leadership (email email@example.com) and/or a local Jewish youth professional where needed.
-If you need financial support to get your project off the ground, you can apply for a J-Serve Micro Grant of up to $500 (2019 application coming soon!).
+If you need financial support to get your project off the ground, you can apply for a J-Serve Micro Grant of up to $500 (see 2019 application above).

 SHARE your basic project information once confirmed (email details to firstname.lastname@example.org) to get plugged into the broader J-Serve international network!
 The more we know about your plans, the better we can help support you along the way.

 REGISTER your project online to encourage Jewish teens in your area to sign up and share their key information (name, cell, email, grade) in advance for your event!
-You can create your own online registration form using a free platform like Google Forms or SurveyMonkey, or you can request help from J-Serve by completing a Local Project Registration Request Form (coming soon!).
+You can create your own online registration form using a free platform like Google Forms or SurveyMonkey, or you can request help from J-Serve by completing a 2019 Local Project Registration Request Form.